Quercetin Benefits, Foods, Supplements and Dosage - Dr. Axe

 Research has shown that this antioxidant has protective effects when administered to rats with ethanol-induced acute liver injury.
 Researchers concluded that “quercetin, by multiple mechanisms interplay, demonstrates hepatoprotective effect on liver-injury induced by alcohol, by increasing ethanol metabolizing enzyme activities, increasing antioxidant system activities against oxidative stress, lowering the expressions of pro-inflammation cytokines.”

-There’s mounting evidence showing that quercetin offers neuroprotective benefits, due to its ability to defend the brain against oxidative stress and inflammation, leading to potentially less risk for cognitive conditions like Alzheimer’s disease and dementia.
+There’s mounting evidence showing that quercetin offers neuroprotective benefits due to its ability to defend the brain against oxidative stress and inflammation, leading to potentially lower risk for cognitive conditions like Alzheimer’s disease and dementia.

 A 2018 study concluded that “findings suggest a possible new protective role for dietary flavonoids on Alzheimer’s disease (AD).”
 The study found that administration of quercetin in early-middle stages of AD pathology ameliorates cognitive dysfunction and boosts protection mainly related to increased Aβ clearance and reduced astrogliosis, which is related to destruction of neurons.